MrMazzone/meeting-notes/README.md

+> Note: I built this app for my personal machine setup.
+It may not work on other configurations, distrobutions, etc. Feel free to report issues, but I may not fix them.
+If you want to update anything to build on other systems, PRs are welcome 😄

 # Meeting Notes - AI Generated Meeting Summary App

 A Flutter desktop app for Linux that records audio from your microphone and speaker, transcribes it, and generates AI-powered summaries using Anthropic Claude.